pingcap/docs-dm/en/overview.md

 - Deploy a DM Cluster
 - Create upstream data source and save data source access information
-- Create (multiple) data migration tasks to migrate data from data sources to TiDB
+- Create data migration tasks to migrate data from data sources to TiDB

 The data migration task includes two stages: full data migration and incremental data replication:

-- Full data migration: migrate the table structure of the corresponding table from the data source to TiDB, and then read the the data stored in data source and write it to the TiDB cluster;
+- Full data migration: Migrate the table structure of the corresponding table from the data source to TiDB, and then read the data stored in the data source and write it to the TiDB cluster.
 - Incremental data replication: After the full data migration is completed, the corresponding table changes from the data source are read and then written to the TiDB cluster.

 The following describes the features of DM.